 Undergraduate Course: Professional practice and enquiry (EDUA08108)

-A range of learning and teaching approaches will be employed in the course to develop students' knowledge, skills and understanding enabling them to meet the learning outcomes identified and explore the nature and purpose of research.
-Students will focus on identifying how to develop their ability to become effective professional learners, to research their practice, and identify of areas for future development.
+A range of learning and teaching approaches will be employed in the course so as to develop students' knowledge, skills and understanding enabling them to meet the learning outcomes identified.
+There will be lectures, tutor and student led seminars that will explore the nature and purpose of research.
+Group work is central to this course students will reflect on their learning experiences, focusing on identifying how to develop their ability to become professional learners researching to improve their practice.
+Feedback from peers and tutors will also support the identification of areas for development.
+There will be a series of workshops where students will engage closely with research literature as part of the development of academic literacies in this area of the course.

 This course will begin by introducing students to the concept the 'reflective practitioner'.
 In doing so, it will develop students ability to engage critically with the literature and research related to professional development.
 Students will also be provided with opportunities to examine research evidence to inform their own professional learning and develop their awareness of the nature and purpose of research.
 Leading from this increased knowledge and awareness of reflective practice and research, students will develop their understanding of action research and use this to consider the concept of 'professional enquiry'.
 Students will critically analyse the literature related to action research and other forms of research approaches to inform reflections on their own professional experiences.